Derydoca/derydocaengine/README.md

 *  GLM (0.9.8.5) - For all the complex math made to make games
 *  stb_image - For image loading
 *  cereal - For configuration files and serialized objects
-*  Boost (1.68.0) - For keeping the project cross-platform